Single (Natasha Bedingfield song)

-"Single" is the debut single by British singer Natasha Bedingfield.
-It was written by Steve Kipner, Andrew Frampton, Wayne Wilkins and Bedingfield for her debut album, Unwritten (2004), with production handled by the former three.
-It received a positive reception from music critics and was released as the first single in the United Kingdom in May 2004, reaching the top five in the United Kingdom.
-In North and Latin America, "Single" was released as Bedingfield's third single in the second quarter of 2006 (see 2006 in music).
-On the US Billboard Hot 100 chart, the song reached number 57.
+"Single" is a song by British singer-songwriter Natasha Bedingfield, released as her debut single.
+Written by Steve Kipner, Andrew Frampton, Wayne Wilkins, and Bedingfield and produced by the former three, the song is lyrically about being single and not needing a partner.
+The song was released through Phonogenic on 3 May 2004 as the lead single from Bedingfield's debut studio album Unwritten (2004) and later on 24 April 2006 as the third single from the album in the US.

+It received a positive reception from music critics.
+The song became a hit in the United Kingdom, peaking at number three on the UK Singles Chart and also entering the top ten in Ireland, Scotland, and the Tipparade chart in the Netherlands.
+Due to the success of the title track in the United States, "Single" became a minor success, only reaching number 57 on the Billboard Hot 100.

 Commercial performance

-"Single" entered the UK Singles Chart on 17 May 2004 at number 3, remaining on the chart for ten weeks.
-The track also reached the top ten in Ireland, where it reached number 7.
-The single was also successful in other European countries.
-It reached number 16 in Norway and number 17 in Sweden.
-In North America, "Single" performed moderately well.
-The song debuted at number 72 on the Billboard Hot 100 on 24 June 2006 and reached a peak position at number 57, remaining on the chart for six weeks.
-It did well on pop-oriented charts, reaching number 38 on the Pop 100 and number 26 on the Top 40 Mainstream.
+"Single" entered the UK Singles Chart on 10 May 2004 at number three, remaining on the chart for 10 weeks.
+The track also entered the top 10 in Ireland, where it reached number seven.
+In continental Europe, it reached number 16 in Norway and number 17 in Sweden.
+In North America, "Single" debuted at number 72 on the US Billboard Hot 100 on 24 June 2006 and reached a peak of number 57, remaining on the chart for six weeks.
+It did well on pop-oriented charts, reaching number 38 on the Pop 100 and number 26 on the Mainstream Top 40.